LangdalP/GoTimer/README.md

 8. in cmd, write pip install requests
 9. Go to the GoTimer folder and double-click the run_go_timer.bat file.
 A timer window should appear.

+**For Ubuntu users, here's a more detailed how-to:**
+(It is assumed that python3 is already installed

+1. Open up the terminal, and write the following
+2. sudo apt-get install python-pip
+3. sudo apt-get install python-flask
+4. sudo apt-get install python3-tk
+5. pip install requests
+6. Unzip the folder from github anywhere you want
+7. Place the gamestate_integration_go_timer.cfg from the listener folder into your cfg folder.
+The path is typically ~/.steam/steamapps/common/Counter-Strike Global Offensive/csgo/cfg
+8. Use the terminal, and make sure that your current directory is in the unzipped folder
+9. Type python3 go_timer.py to launch the program

 ## Credits
 The GameState-listener is inspired by [csgo-c4-hue](https://github.com/doobix/csgo-c4-hue).